TheGreaterHeptavirate/motorola/README.md

 **NOTE** commands above are tested for [podman](https://podman.io), but since it has the same api as docker, everything should work.

+### windows setup

+If you wish to run dockerimage on windows, first of all refer to official docker instruction for setting up DOcker Desktop on Windows.
+Then, refer to [this page](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde) to set up X enviroument and be able to display our app.

 ### important linux note

 you need to disable access control for your X envirouemnt, otherwise it will not run: